Skip to content

 Reasons why marketing deserves a space in your boardroom

-wooden executive toy block, the final piece being put in
+marketing in your boardroom is being demonstrated by wooden executive toy block, the final piece being put in

 Think back to your last board meeting; who was sitting around the table (or Zoom screen)?
 There was probably someone from legal, a representative for HR; accounting would definitely have been there; how about marketing?
 Was there someone sitting representing your marketing efforts (and if there was, were they a marketing professional)?
 Given that marketers have held only 1% of board seats in the Fortune 1000 and that only 26% of Chief Marketing Officers regularly attend board meetings, we’re going to assume that the answer to all our questions will be a resounding “no”.